It's Our Time To Lead

 Note on Conflicts of Interest

-I have not accepted money, endorsements, aid, nor any other form of contribution from the real estate development community.
-Nor do I have related investments, associations, or even personal ties.
+I have not accepted money nor any other form of contribution from the real estate development community.
+Nor do I have related investments or associations.
 I similarly have not accepted contributions from fossil fuel companies, corporate PACs, or any other parties with potential conflicts of interest with the city.
 My heart and financial interests are with the residents of Cambridge.

 My Policy Priorities